 American Barn Owls (Tyto furcata) are very different from their European cousins.
-Although they look similar, Barn Owls in North America are around 50% larger, with males averaging 474 grams (over 1 lb), compared to just 312 grams (11 ounces) in Europe.
+Although they look similar, Barn Owls in North America are around 50% heavier, with males averaging 474 grams (over 1 lb), compared to just 312 grams (11 ounces) in Europe.
 Body shape is also different, with proportionally shorter wings and longer legs.
 Despite their weight, wing length is only 12% more than for European birds, while leg length is 25% greater.

 In central and south America several different populations of Barn Owl occur, some of which are a good deal smaller.

 Due to its larger size, the North American Barn Owl is able to take larger prey.
 While various species of vole, such as the Meadow Vole (Microtus pennsylvanicus) are commonly taken, American Barn Owls can also prey on Cotton Rats, Wood Rats, Ground Squirrels and Pocket Gophers.
 Generally speaking, they mainly take whatever kind of rodent is most available to them – and this is usually the most abundant.

 In America, Barn Owls are increasingly being used in Integrated Pest Management (IPM) as an alternative to highly toxic rodenticides.
 Vineyards, rice fields, sugar cane crops, and orchards can all benefit from the installation of Barn Owl nestboxes.
 These are erected at a minimum density of one per 10 acres with up to 25 boxes per 100 acres in some cases.
 Here is a good example from a 40-ha vineyard near Sacramento, California.